antoineludeau/environmental-subsidies-ai-finder/README.md

 ### Local depoyment with docker

 - Create an .env file from .env.sample,
 - Enter your OPENAI_API_KEY in the .env file,
 - Simply run the following command :

 ```bash
 docker compose up --build -d
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (depending of your PORT_INTERFACE env variable) with your browser to see the result.

 ## Architecture